Bank Secrecy Act

 APPENDIX L: SAR QUALITY GUIDANCE

 Often SARs have been instrumental in enabling law enforcement to initiate or supplement major money laundering or terrorist financing investigations and other criminal cases.
-Information provided in SAR forms also allows FinCEN and the federal banking agencies to identify emerging trends and patterns associated with financial crimes.
+Information provided in SARs also allow FinCEN and the federal banking agencies to identify emerging trends and patterns associated with financial crimes.
 The information about those trends and patterns is vital to law enforcement agencies and provides valuable feedback to financial institutions.

-Banks must file SAR forms that are complete, sufficient, and timely.
-Unfortunately, some banks file SAR forms that contain incomplete, incorrect, or disorganized narratives, making further analysis difficult, if not impossible.
-Some SAR forms are submitted with blank narratives.
-Because the SAR narrative serves as the only free text area for summarizing suspicious activity, the narrative section is “critical.”
+Banks must file SARs that are complete, sufficient, and timely.
+Unfortunately, some banks file SARs that contain incomplete, incorrect, or disorganized narratives, making further analysis difficult, if not impossible.
+Because the SAR narrative serves as the only free text area for summarizing suspicious activity, the narrative section is "critical."
 The care with which the narrative is written may make the difference in whether or not the described conduct and its possible criminal nature are clearly understood by law enforcement, and thus a failure to adequately describe the factors making a transaction or activity suspicious undermines the purpose of the SAR.